+Many millions of pounds pass through the authority's books each year.
+This has led to the establishment of codes of practices.
+These aim to provide assurances that the authority's money is managed in a way that balances risk with return with the overriding consideration being given to the security of the authority's capital sum.
 The Council holds varying levels of surplus cash at certain points in the year representing income received in advance of expenditure plus balances and reserves held.
 The Council complies with CIPFA and WG guidance to invest its funds prudently and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
 The Council's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.

-That the Council's borrowing and investments comply with the CIPFA Code: Treasury Management in Public Services: Code of Practice and Cross-Sectoral Guidance Notes (2011 Edition), Welsh Government (WG) guidance on local Council investments and the Council's Treasury Management Strategy.

-The Council nominates Audit Committee to be responsible for ensuring effective scrutiny of the Treasury Management Strategy and Policies.
+That the authorityCouncil's borrowing and investments comply with the CIPFA Code: Treasury Management in Public Services: Code of Practice and Cross-Sectoral Guidance Notes (2011 Edition), Welsh Government (WG) guidance on local authorityCouncil investments and the authorityCouncil's Treasury Management Strategy.
+The AuthorityCouncil nominates Audit Committee to be responsible for ensuring effective scrutiny of the treasury management strategy and policies.

-- a) Ensure that the Council has an annual Treasury Management Strategy which fulfils the Council's legal obligation under the Local Government Act 2003 and to have regard to both the CIPFA code and the WG guidance. - b) The Chief Finance Officer will operate bank accounts as are considered necessary.
+- a) Ensure that the AuthorityCouncil has an annual Treasury Management Strategy which fulfils the Council's legal obligation under the Local Government Act 2003 and to have regard to both the CIPFA code and the WG guidance. - b) The Chief Finance Officer will operate bank accounts as are considered necessary.
 Opening or closing any bank account shall require the approval of the Chief Finance Officer.
-Heads of Service will follow the instructions on banking issued by the Chief Finance Officer. - c) The Chief Finance Officer will act as the Council's registrar of stocks, bonds and mortgages and maintain records of all borrowing of money by the Council.
+Heads of Service will follow the instructions on banking issued by the Chief Finance Officer. - c) The Chief Finance Officer will act as the AuthorityCouncil's registrar of stocks, bonds and mortgages and maintain records of all borrowing of money by the AuthorityCouncil.

-a) Arrange for all trust funds to be held, wherever possible, in the name of the Council.
-All officers acting as trustees by virtue of their official position shall deposit securities, etc. relating to the trust with the Chief Finance Officer, unless the deed otherwise provides.

-- b) Arrange where funds are held on behalf of third parties, for their secure administration, approved by the Chief Finance Officer, and for the maintenance of written records of all transactions. - c) Ensure that trust funds are operated within any relevant legislation and the specific requirements for each trust.
+- a) Arrange for all trust funds to be held, wherever possible, in the name of the AuthorityCouncil.
+All officers acting as trustees by virtue of their official position shall deposit securities, eteetc. relating to the trust with the Chief Finance Officer, unless the deed otherwise provides. - b) Arrange where funds are held on behalf of third parties, for their secure administration, approved by the Chief Finance Officer, and for the maintenance of written records of all transactions. - c) Ensure that trust funds are operated within any relevant legislation and the specific requirements for each trust.